 Go with a travel agent for your trip if you really can’t be bothered to get into the details of trip planning.
 But if you’re here reading this article, I’d guess you are the type of person who likes getting into the details and planning your best trip.

 Should you book a vacation package to Hawaii?

 You can, but we don’t.
 Aside from the fact that I just don’t like booking everything at once, I like to have more flexibility to change reservations, dates, or other options (and to take advantage of strategy #6 below).
 Booking a package makes that difficult.

-Aside from my love of keeping plans flexible, I don’t think they actually save much (or any) money.
-I just priced out a 10 day trip to Maui over Thanksgiving 2023 with a 1 bedroom unit at Honua Kai, direct airfare, and a rental car.
-Here’s the price discrepancy I found:
+Aside from my love of keeping plans flexible, I don’t think they save much (or any) money.
+I priced out a 10-day trip to Maui over Thanksgiving in 2023 and again in 2024 for a 1 bedroom condo unit, direct airfare, and a rental car.
+Here’s the price discrepancies I found:

 And booking multi-island travel gets tricky when you book a vacation package.
 Our island hopping guide can help.

 Newsletter member John M. shared that he redeems the cash-back bonuses from his Costco Executive Membership and his Costco Visa card for Costco gift cards.
 He then uses those to purchase a Hawaii Costco hotel package.